 The company claims there is a third party processing fee that they cover by sending you a money order.
 You’re then supposed to wire money from your personal bank account to the third party, which is usually located in a foreign country.

 In the meantime, the cashier’s check is discovered as a fake and you’re out the cash.
 There are many variations of this scam, including claims that you’ve been chosen as a mystery shopper, so it’s important to remain vigilant and view any unsolicited offers with a wary eye.
-The best rule of thumb is never to accept a cashier’s check from someone you don’t know, particularly if the request is from abroad.
+As a rule of thumb, never accept a cashier’s check from someone you don’t know, particularly if the request is from abroad.

 What is the difference between a cashier’s check and a money order?

 The two are similar products, but there are some key differences between a cashier’s check and a money order.
 The biggest one is that a cashier’s check is issued by an actual bank, while a money order is purchased at retailers, post offices, and money transfer stores.